labd/terraform-provider-contentstack/docs/index.md

 - `base_url` (String) The BaseURL, e.g. https://eu-api.contentstack.com/.
 See https://www.contentstack.com/docs/developers/apis/content-management-api/#base-url
 - `branch` (String) The branch to manage resources in.
 If not specified, the main branch will be used.
 - `management_token` (String, Sensitive) Management Tokens are stack-level tokens, with no users attached to them.
 - `max_retries` (Number) The maximum number of retry attempts for 429 (rate limit) responses.
 Defaults to 3.
-Uses exponential backoff: 1s, 2s, 4s, 8s, 16s, capped at 30s.
+Uses exponential backoff with jitter.
 - `rate_burst` (Number) The maximum burst size for rate limiting.
 Defaults to 10.
 This allows short bursts of requests above the rate limit.
 - `rate_limit` (Number) The maximum number of requests per second to the Contentstack API.
 Defaults to 10.0 to comply with API limits.
 Set to 0 to disable rate limiting.
+- `retry_wait_max` (Number) The maximum wait time in seconds between retries.
+Defaults to 30 seconds.
+- `retry_wait_min` (Number) The minimum wait time in seconds between retries.
+Defaults to 1 second.